charliecalvert/CloudNotes/Assignments/GitDualRepos.md

 ## Git Ignore

-Create the file:
+If it does not already exist, create the file:

 ```
 geany .gitignore
 ```

-Add these items
+And if they are not already present, add these items

 ```
 node_modules